What You Don’t Know About Medical Wearable Devices and Remote Patient Monitoring—But Should

-What’s more, according to our survey of nearly 300 patients, 97% are interested in sharing the data collected by these wearable medical devices with their providers to help improve their care plans.
+What’s more, according to our recent survey of 485 U.S. patients, 96% are interested in sharing the data collected by these wearable medical devices with their providers to help improve their health.

 Fortunately, we asked survey respondents about the different ways they’d be willing to share that information with their doctors, and their answers revealed that providers can start using manual methods right away to incorporate this data into treatment plans.

-Patients want wearable data to matter to doctors
+Patients want wearable technology to matter to doctors

 This shows exactly how important wearable medical devices are to the patients who use them, and illustrates a very tangible result for medical providers who choose to incorporate these devices into their care plans: a draw for new patients.

 The more information doctors have to go off of, the better health results their patients will see.
-Even if the data collected by personal wearable devices isn’t considered especially relative to a patient’s diagnosis or treatment plan, simply promotion awareness of their health on a daily basis can improve results, so it should be great news to physicians that patients are this interested in sharing their data.
+Even if the data collected by this digital health technology isn’t considered especially relative to a patient’s diagnosis or treatment plan, simply promoting awareness of their health on a daily basis can improve results, so it should be great news to physicians that patients are this interested in sharing their data.

-Likewise, it’s nice to know patient concerns over sharing their data are minimal.
-It seems patients truly trust their doctors to protect their information, and doctors would do well to accept that trust and use this data to improve collaboration between them and their patients.
+And remember, the majority of patients have minimal or no concerns over sharing their data.
+It seems patients truly trust their doctors to protect their information, and doctors would do well to accept that trust and use this data to improve collaboration between themselves and their patients.

-Doctor interest in wearable medical data could encourage healthier habits
+Doctor interest in wearable medical data encourages healthier habits

 The actual impact of fitness trackers on patient health has been debated since their introduction, but the winning consensus is that continued use of these devices does, in fact, improve users’ overall health just by making them more aware of the choices they’re making and how those choices impact their health.